gastonstat/turner/README.md

 # `"turner"`

-`turner` is an [R](http://www.r-project.org/) package has been designed for working with vectors and lists of vectors.
+`turner` is an [R](http://www.r-project.org/) package designed for working with vectors and lists of vectors.
 It provides a set of handy functions to turn vectors (and lists of vectors) into other indexed data structures.
 It also provides tools for applying a function on the unlisted elements of a list.

 ## Motivation